-(1) "Board" means the governing board of the Ocean City-Wright Fire Control District.
+(1) "Board" means the governing board of the Destin Fire Control District.

-(2) "District" means the Ocean City-Wright Fire Control District, an independent special fire control district as defined under s.
-189.403, Florida Statutes.
+(2) "District" means the Destin Fire Control District, an independent special fire control district as defined under section 189.403, Florida Statutes.

-(3) "Elector" means a person who is a resident of the Ocean City-Wright Fire Control District and is qualified to vote in a general election within Okaloosa County.
+(3) "Elector" means a person who is a resident of the Destin Fire Control District and is qualified to vote in a general election within Okaloosa County.

-(4) "Emergency medical service" means basic and advanced life support service as defined in s.
-401.23, Florida Statutes.
+(4) "Emergency medical service" means basic and advanced life support service as defined in section 401.23, Florida Statutes.